C

 Qt Creator allows you to execute custom commands on the embedded device connected to the development host.
 You can add the custom commands to the deployment phase of your project.

-To add a custom step to be executed during deployment:
+Follow these steps to add a custom step to be executed during deployment:

 - In Qt Creator, go to Projects > Run for the Boot to Qt version you want to customize.